andrew/ultimate-awesome/README.md

 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
-- [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
-We are continuously improving the project.
-Welcome to PR the works (papers, repos) that are missed.
 - [awesome-lastfm](https://github.com/jnguyen1098/awesome-lastfm) - A curated list of Last.fm tools and resources.
 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.